roddyyaga/finch/docs_src/content/index.md

 ```

 ## Static
 Any static files you want to include directly in the output can be put in the static directory.
-It will be copied over before
+They will be copied over before
 content is compiled, so may be overwritten by compiled content with the same name.